-Darren Ferguson is manager of Doncaster Rovers, having been appointed in October 2015.
+Darren Ferguson was most recently manager of Doncaster Rovers, having been appointed in October 2015.

 Ferguson had previously won promotion in each of his first two full seasons as manager of Peterborough United to confirm his pedigree as a rising star of the trade.